cyberbotics/webots/docs/discord/technical-questions-2021.md

 %end

 ##### DDaniel [Cyberbotics] 09/09/2021 13:03:33
-`@Stiffler` You need to set the controller you defined in the `controller` field of the Robot node.
+`@kid07` You need to set the controller you defined in the `controller` field of the Robot node.
 To avoid spam and make it easier for people to help, next time please post the file instead, photos of monitors are hard to debug.

 ##### whiteplatin 09/09/2021 13:04:11
 This is really annoying.

 After doing `Hands-on #5: Select the last node WoodenBox of the scene tree view.
 Click on the Add button  at the top of the scene tree view.
 In the dialog box, choose PROTO nodes (Webots Projects) / robots / gctronic / e-puck / E-puck (Robot).
 An e-puck robot should appear in the middle of the arena.
 Move and rotate this robot, the same way you did it with the boxes.
 Save the simulation and press the Run real-time button .` And nothing else !
 The robot always collides with the obstacles (boxes).
 ANy idea what could be the reason for that ?

-##### Stiffler 09/09/2021 13:06:32
+##### kid07 09/09/2021 13:06:32
 Sorry about that.
 Thanks for replying.
 How would i do this ?
 Would i go to the controller void field > wizard> new robot controller ?

 ##### DDaniel [Cyberbotics] 09/09/2021 13:10:29